Sung2021/ctDNA-analysis/README.md

   ↓
 Alignment → BAM
   ↓
-UMI deduplication (UMI-tools or fgbio)
+UMI deduplication (UMI-tools or fgbio) (I simulated data as outputs of this stage) ↓
-  ↓
 Variant calling (MuTect2, VarDict)
   ↓